-- Long bodies with a strong, thick dagger-like bill.
+- Long bodies with strong, thick, dagger-like bills.
 They sit low in the water.

 - Breeding adults have a black head and a black and white checkerboard back.

-Common Loons are one of my FAVORITE water birds found in South Dakota.
+Common Loons are one of my FAVORITE water birds in South Dakota.

-These gorgeous birds are insanely strong and fast swimmers and routinely catch fish in high-speed underwater chases.
-In fact, they have even adapted solid bones (most bird bones are hollow), which makes it easier to dive since they are less buoyant.
+These gorgeous birds are strong and fast swimmers who catch fish in high-speed underwater chases.
+They have even adapted solid bones (most bird bones are hollow), which makes it easier to dive since they are less buoyant.

 Common Loon Range Map

 To help prevent other birds from stealing their food, Common Loons typically swallow their prize while still underwater.
 And to ensure the slippery fish doesn’t escape once caught, loons have rear-facing projections inside their mouth that sink in and provide a tight grip.

 One of my favorite things about these birds is the wonderful, eerie sounds they make.
 Listen for a repertoire of vocalizations, which all signify something.
 LISTEN BELOW!

 - Breeding adults have light gray backs, white heads, white undersides, and black wingtips and may have dusky marks on their heads during the winter.

 - They have yellow eyes, dull pink legs, hefty bills, and barrel chests.